Bay Scallops

 Fresh Long Island bay scallops (we call them jewels of the bay) are probably the most delicious things we Long Islanders have the privilege of dining on.
 The mere mention of them will stop conversations dead in their tracks and make eyes light up all over the room.

 If you’re an aficionado then you know what I’m talking about.
 If you’re wondering what all this fuss is for, then you’ve probably never tasted them.
-Oh, I’m sure you’ve had scallops before, but they were probably fried, button sized balls of meat imported from who-knows-where.
-Once you’ve had fresh Long Island bay scallops, also known as Peconic Bay scallops, you’ll never eat those other things again.

 That is, if you can find them.

-scallopsLong Island bay scallops have been scarce since an algae bloom (brown tide) severely damaged the population in 1985.
+Scallops have been scarce on Long Island ever since an algae bloom (brown tide) severely damaged the population in 1985.
 Several blooms since have further damaged recovering populations.

-Presently, the scallop harvest is erratic at best with good years and bad years.
+scallopsPresently, the scallop harvest is erratic at best with good years and bad years.
 But even the good years are not as good as they used to be.

 Before 1985 you could pluck literally hundreds of scallops off the beach after a good storm.
 Not anymore…